cliffox1/dbt-starl-analytics/README.md

 # Welcome to your new dbt project!

-# covid-dbt-analytics
+# starling_test-analytics
-Dbt project with postgres, python, and streamlit.
+Dbt project with postgres and streamlit.

 ## Requirements
-* Python
 * dbt-core & dbt-postgres
 * Docker Compose